 Q.1.
 Define gossip and trace its origin.
 Or How is gossip faintly immoral?

-Gossip means idle talk about neighbours, friends or relatives.
+Gossip means idle talk about neighbors, friends, or relatives.
 People gossip just to pass time.
 It is often baseless.
-In most of the cases it is concerned with the private affairs of others.
+In most of the cases, it is concerned with the private affairs of others.
 The basic purpose of gossip is to pass or kill time or just to amuse oneself or others.
-But some people gossip to criticise, degrade or scandalise others.
-In that sense gossip is faintly immoral.
+But some people gossip to criticize, degrade or scandalize others.
+In that sense, gossip is faintly immoral.
 Gossip should never touch the private or moral life of a person.
 It should be used to know, but not to harm others.

 Gossip has always been a source of pleasure and information.
-In pre-historic days cavemen gossiped to know about their neighbours.
-Through gossip we can know about the customs, habits, lives and cultures of our relatives, friends and other people.
+In pre-historic days cavemen gossiped to know about their neighbors.
+Through gossip, we can know about the customs, habits, lives, and cultures of our relatives, friends, and other people.
 We can understand others through gossip.
 Those, who gossip to harm others or expose their weaknesses, misuse gossip.
 They don’t know the real purpose of gossiping.
-In ancient days there was no other means of entertainment for the people except gossip.
-They mainly resorted to gossip and story telling.
-Modern fiction can be traced to ancient gossip and story telling.
+In ancient days there were no other means of entertainment for the people except gossip.
+They mainly resorted to gossip and storytelling.
+Modern fiction can be traced to ancient gossip and storytelling.
+191

 Q 2.
 How is gossip different from “rumour_mongering” and “slander”?
 (P.U.95)

-Rumour mongering means to invent rumours about others.
+Rumour mongering means to invent rumors about others.
 Rumour spreads rapidly from person to person and it is not real.
-During war or any other crisis people concoct rumours which spread fast and cause harassment among people.
+During war or any other crisis, people concoct rumors which spread fast and cause harassment among people.

-Slander means false statement about a person.
+Slander means a false statement about a person.
 Its only purpose is to damage the reputation of a person.
-Religious, political and business rivals often resort to slander.
-Gossip means idle talk about neighbours, friends or relatives.
+Religious, political, and business rivals often resort to slander.
+Gossip means idle talk about neighbors, friends, or relatives.
 People gossip just to pass time.
 It is often baseless.
-In most of the cases it is concerned with the private affairs of others.
+In most cases, it is concerned with the private affairs of others.

 Gossip is positive and constructive, whereas slander and rumour_mongering are negative.
-By gossiping about others we want to develop some connection or link with them or we want to know about their community, its customs and traditions.
+By gossiping about others we want to develop some connection or link with them or we want to know about their community, its customs, and traditions.
 Our main purpose is to understand others.
-By spreading rumours people want to harm a government, a country or a society.
-Often rumours cause harassment among the masses.
+By spreading rumors people want to harm a government, a country, or a society.
+Often rumors cause harassment among the masses.
 It may topple a government.

 - 3. “Everyone wants to gossip, hardly anyone wants to be gossiped about.”
 Illustrate.

-It is a common habit of the people that they feel pleasure in gossiping about others in knowing the secrets, affairs and scandals of others, but they don’t tolerate that others should gossip about them.
-They don’t want that their own weaknesses should be exposed.
-That is why gossip about others often leads to quarrels among friends, relatives and neighbours.
-People are often very curious about the secrets of their relatives, friends and neighbours.
-Relatives and neighbours try to keep an eye on the happenings in the houses of their relatives and neighbours and then gossip about them.
-Sometimes the gossip affects the relation between relatives and neighbours.
+It is a common habit of the people that they feel pleasure in gossiping about others in knowing the secrets, affairs, and scandals of others, but they don’t tolerate that others should gossip about them.
+They don’t want their weaknesses should be exposed.
+That is why gossip about others often leads to quarrels among friends, relatives, and neighbors.
+People are often very curious about the secrets of their relatives, friends, and neighbors.
+Relatives and neighbors try to keep an eye on the happenings in the houses of their relatives and neighbors and then gossip about them.
+Sometimes the gossip affects the relationship between relatives and neighbors.
 If gossip goes to this extent it turns to be immoral.
 The writer wants to point out that people should keep in view the basic motive behind the gossip that is pleasure and enjoyment.
 There should be no ill will behind it.
 If we feel pleasure in gossiping about others, we should not mind gossip about ourselves.
+165

 - 4. Differentiate between “gossip” and “information”.
 (P.U.95)